 Step 1: You submit an online letter of inquiry.

-This is your opportunity to provide us with a high level overview of your request.
+This is the first step for everyone and is your opportunity to provide us with a high level overview of your request.
 While you do need to provide all the information requested, don’t worry if it feels incomplete.
 We’ll ask for more details when we need them.
 We'd like you to submit one comprehensive grant request per year, which means if you know you need funding in the spring and will again in the fall, include both in the same request.

-You may submit your LOI at any time throughout the year.
-However, because they may require greater due diligence and additional levels of approval, there are specific deadlines for requests of more than $10,000.
+You may submit your LOI at any time throughout the year.* However, there are specific deadlines for requests of more than $10,000.
 Those deadlines are:

 - Letter of Inquiry Due Date February 1 by 5 p.m.